xnhp/vanted-wiki/ExtendingExpLoading.md

 }
 ```

 Finally, you have to register this processor with VANTED by calling the method below.
-This is usually done in your Add-on startup code. (see [Add-on development](AddonDevelopment.md))
+This is usually done in your Add-on startup code. (see [[Add-on development|AddonDevelopment]])

 ```Java
 ExperimentDataProcessingManager.addExperimentDataProcessor(new PutIntoSidePanel());